 I'm Chris Rehberg and this is me after volunteering at Australia Zoo.

 On these pages you'll find Australian wildlife information, conservation information and articles which examine the evidence for rare Australian fauna like the Tasmanian tiger and others.

 All news and new articles are announced here on the homepage.
-You can check out the rest of the site using the orange menu in the header of every page.
+You can check out the rest of the site using the menu above.

 Enjoy your stay!